Benn Robinson: Rugby career

 The 2006 season became a ground-breaking one for Robinson.
 He made his Super 14 debut for the Waratahs against the Queensland Reds in Brisbane on 11 February 2006, and went on to play in all 13 games for the Waratahs during the season.
 He also made his Test debut for the Wallabies against South Africa in the TriNations.

 In 2009 he became the second winner of the People's Choice – Wallaby of the Year award, at the John Eales Medal awards night.
 This award is voted on by the Australian public.

 In 2011, Robinson's Rugby World Cup aspirations were dealt a cruel blow when he was ruled of the tournament with a season-ending knee injury.
 The blow was cruel luck for the popular 27-year-old, who had provided the Wallabies scrum with stability through much of the three seasons leading up to last year's Rugby World Cup.

 In 2012, Robinson became the 163rd player to captain New South Wales, leading the Waratahs side out for clashes with the Sharks and Chiefs.

 In 2014, Robinson won the Super Rugby title with the Waratahs.

 Work in the media

 Robinson has been utilised in various television media roles at different stages to date during his career.
 He was bestowed the nickname "Cat", due to his likeness to the former Australian Test cricketer and Channel Nine's The Footy Show personality, Greg "Fat Cat" Ritchie.
-While sidelined with injury in 2011, Robinson acted as an experts comments man for terrestrial broadcaster Channel Nine, during the key matches of the 2011 & 2015 Rugby World Cups.
+While sidelined with injury in 2011, Robinson acted as an expert comments man for terrestrial broadcaster Channel Nine, during the key matches of the 2011 & 2015 Rugby World Cups.

 Benn has now commenced an Insurance career at a specialist sports Insurer SLE Worldwide Australia Pty Limited.
 Benn has commenced as an Underwriter to the stars.